bloom-tech-learning/beatlesm/curriculum/web48/3.2-Advanced-State-Management/Module_1-The-Reducer-Pattern/Objects/Understanding.md

 #### Answer:   (D)

-- Hints: The state holds the current values of the state.
+- Hints: (D)  The state holds the current values of the state.
 Dispatch allows for actions to be called to routed to the reducer.

 ## Question 4